balderdashy/sails-docs/reference/waterline/models/addToCollection.md

 # .addToCollection()

-Add one or more existing child records (e.g. a couple of comments) to the specified collection (e.g. the `comments` of BlogPost #4).
+Add one or more existing child records to the specified collection (e.g. the `comments` of BlogPost #4).

 ```usage
 Something.addToCollection(parentId, association)